4 Ways to Use Microsoft 365 for Remote Projects

 Microsoft To Do

-• Prioritize important tasks using the ‘My Day’ view.
+• Prioritize tasks with the ‘My Day’ view.

 • Check tasks assigned in To Do or Planner.